vitorvicente/content.grandmen123.com/README.md

 ### Running & Bug Finding
-If you want to run the website to test for bugs or just mess around, all you have to do is download it and open the HTML files with your prefered browser.
+If you want to run the website to test for bugs or just mess around, all you have to do is clone the directory to your machine, install Node.JS and yarn, run yarn install followed by yarn start, and you'll be able to run the app!

-Feel free to report bugs at the bug page here on GitHub and I'll address them!
+All bugs should be reported to the Issues tab here on github.